Tillis, Cunningham matchup set in North Carolina swing-seat Senate race

 Tillis easily toppled GOP primary challengers from the right who accused the first-term senator of not fully supporting President Trump or representing the conservative base.

-With 10 percent of the results in, Tillis has 80 percent of the vote over Republicans Paul Wright, Larry Holmquist and Sharon Hudson, who each had about 6 percent of the vote.
+With 10 percent of the results in, Tillis has 80 percent of the vote.
+Republicans Paul Wright, Larry Holmquist and Sharon Hudson, each had about 6 percent of the vote.

 “I am honored to have earned the Republican nomination tonight, and pledge to work as hard as I can to hold this seat and get President Trump re-elected so that we can continue to partner on wins for North Carolinians of all backgrounds and political affiliations," Tillis said in a statement.